-There are three possible values for the output of a relaxed local corrector: 0, 1 or $\perp$ .
-In contrast, an algorithm for a promise problem has only two possible outputs: YES and NO. We must specify how to translate a correction problem (with multiple possible output values) into a yes/no question.
+There are three possible values for the output of a relaxed local corrector: 0, 1 or \perp .5 In contrast, an algorithm for a promise problem has only two possible outputs: YES and NO. We must specify how to translate a correction problem (with multiple possible output values) into a yes/no question.
 The following observation enables us to do that.

 Claim 3.1.
-If a code has a corrector A, then it has a corrector A' (with the same parameters) such that for every $x \in \{0,1\}^n$ , the output of A' for index i is $x_i$ or $\perp$ .
+If a code has a corrector A, then it has a corrector A' such that for every $x \in \{0,1\}^n$, the output of A' for index i is x_i or \bot .
+A' has the same completeness and soundness errors as A, and it might make one additional query.